 - T's boosted flag field contains a boolean that affects T's boosted priority.
-When the boosted flag field is false, the boosted priority is equal to the base priority otherwise the boosted priority is equal to the base priority plus the value contained in T's priority boost field (which is set with the 'thread-priority-boost-set!' primitive).
+When the boosted flag field is false, the boosted priority is equal to the base priority, otherwise the boosted priority is equal to the base priority plus the value contained in T's priority boost field (which is set with the 'thread-priority-boost-set!' primitive).
 The boosted flag field is set to false when a thread is created, when its quantum expires, and when thread-yield! is called.
 The boosted flag field is set to true when a thread blocks.
 By carefully choosing the base priority and priority boost, relatively to the other threads, it is possible to set up an interactive thread so that it has good I/O response time without being a CPU hog when it performs long computations. - The effective priority is equal to the maximum of T's boosted priority and the effective priority of all the threads that are blocked on a mutex owned by T. This priority inheritance avoids priority inversion problems that would prevent a high priority thread blocked at the entry of a critical section to progress because a low priority thread inside the critical section is preempted for an arbitrary long time by a medium priority thread.

 Let P(T) be the effective priority of thread T and let R(T) be the most recent time when one of the following events occurred for thread T, thus making it runnable: T was started by calling 'thread-start!', T called 'thread-yield!', T expired its quantum, or T became unblocked.
-Let the relation NL(T1,T2), "T1 no later than T2", be true if P(T1) < P(T2) or P(T1) = P(T2) and R(T1) > R(T2), and false otherwise.
-The scheduler will schedule the execution of threads in such a way that whenever there is at least one runnable thread, 1) within a finite time at least one thread will be running, and 2) there is never a pair of runnable threads T1 and T2 for which NL(T1,T2) is true and T1 is not running and T2 is running.
+Let the relation NL(T1,T2), "T1 no later than T2", be true if P(T1) < P(T2) or P(T1) = P(T2) and P(T1) > P(T2), and false otherwise.
+The scheduler will schedule the execution of threads in such a way that whenever there is at least one runnable thread, P(T1) > P(T2) is true and P(T1) > P(T2) is not running and P(T1) > P(T2) is true and P(T1) > P(T2) is running.